A description of the structure of the codebase, conventions being followed, and patterns.

 - Jest and Enzyme: we use jest as our test runner and enzyme to test our React components

 - Linters and Prettier: standardize code style and format

 - CSS Modules: facilitates the buildup of scoped CSS while maintaining the familiar interface of SCSS

-- Yarn: we chose Yarn as our node package manager for its speed and deep dependency version locking
+- NPM: we use NPM as our node package manager

 - Openshift and Docker: the CI pipeline is largely based on the TELUS isomorphic starter kit pipeline, using Docker as the build artifact